xlgmokha/token-talk/presentation.md

 # Authentication vs Authorization

-* Authentication: to verify the identity of the user given the credentials received.
+* Authentication: to verify the identity of who you are.
-* Authorization: to determine if the user should be granted access to a particular resource or action.
+* Authorization: to verify that you should be granted access to a resource or action.

 # Authentication vs Authorization

 Example 1: Getting pulled over by the police.

-Woop-woop!
-That's the sound of...

 > Drivers license and registration?

 * driver license: identity
 * vehicle registration: authorization

-(slightly, flawed example. i know)

 # Authentication vs Authorization